Beta Estimation

 return result

-Before we attack the whole CRSP sample, let us focus on a couple of examples for well-known firms.
+Before we approach the whole CRSP sample, let us focus on a couple of examples for well-known firms.

 examples = pd.DataFrame({